 April 10: Room D302, Sentralblokka 3rd floor, Haukeland University Hospital

 June 3, 4, 5, 6: Auditorium B302, Sentralblokka 3rd floor, Haukeland University Hospital

 Responsible: Roger Strand and Anne Blanchard are adademic responsible for the course.
 Jiyeon Kang will be bringing in the perspectives from health economics.
 Administrative coordinator is Kjetil Utvik Harkestad.

-ECTS: The course provides 5 ECTS and is open to PhD candidates within cancer research - at the University of Bergen and elsewhere.
-Other cancer researchers as well as students at the Medical Student Research Programme at the UiB are also welcome.
+ECTS: The course provides 5 ECTS and is open to PhD candidates at the University of Bergen and elsewhere, also in the other Nordic countries.
+Other researchers as well as students at the Medical Student Research Programme at the UiB are also welcome.
 Masters degree or equivalent education level is required, with the exception of students on the Medical Student Research Program.

 Capacity: 20 participants.
 Members of the CCBIO Research School have priority in the selection process.

 More info: See more information about the course here.